 How Much Sun Do Habanero Plants Need?

-For the best growth, give your habanero plants at least 8 hours of direct sun a day.
+For the best growth, give your Habanero plants at least 8 hours of direct sun a day.
 (You may be able to do 6 hours, but 8 hours is better.)

 Sometimes direct sun can cause sunscald, which looks like beige lesions on the leaves.
 (I usually see this on newer plants that haven’t been outside too long.)